dfinity/examples/rust/pub-sub/README.md

 ## Overview

 A common problem in both distributed and decentralized systems is keeping separate services (or canisters) synchronized with one another.
 While there are many potential solutions to this problem, a popular one is the Publisher/Subscriber pattern or "PubSub".
 PubSub is an especially valuable pattern on the Internet Computer as its primary drawback, message delivery failures, does not apply.
+This example demonstrates the usage of one-way calls between canisters.
+Regular calls on the Internet Computer expect a response.
+If for some reason this response never arrives the canister can't be stopped and hence can't be upgraded.
+In this example, the publisher uses the `notify` method instead of the regular `call` method to call `update_count` to implement the one-way notification pattern.

 ## Implementation